Libido is the desire to have sex. And losing it can have a devastating effect on a relationship when only one of the partners is experiencing it.

 Suddenly things changed.
 There was a trend toward returning to so-called “traditional family values” and marriage.
 Attitudes toward sex became more reserved and, for some, even hostile.

 Many people got tired of the freedom of the sixties and seventies and many returned to more conventional organized religion.
-Under these stresses, it is no wonder* if loss of libido increased.
+Under these stresses, it is no wonder if the loss of libido increased.

 On the other hand, loss of libido may have always been an issue, but simply “came out of the closet” with the greater attention to sexual matters and a greater cultural tolerance for discussing them.